(Photo Credit: Ethoz)

 Sufficient information collected will help to make your insurance and injury compensation claim process a much smoother one.
 Here is a list of essential information we recommend to be exchanged with involved parties:

-- Personal Particulars of the
+- Personal Particulars of the other driver(s)

 o Name of Driver